Ace Attorney Investigations: Miles Edgeworth: Promotion and release

 The game was announced in Famitsu in April 2008.
 A demo of the game was made available at Tokyo Game Show 2008.
-It was also shown at San Diego Comic-Con International 2009, and appeared once more at Tokyo Game Show in 2009.
+It was also shown at San Diego Comic-Con in 2009, and appeared once more at Tokyo Game Show in 2009.

 The game was published by Capcom for the Nintendo DS on May 28, 2009, in Japan, on February 16, 2010, in North America, on February 18, 2010, in Australia, and on February 19, 2010, in Europe.
 A limited edition version of the game was made available in Japan, containing a business card holder, promotional videos, a CD with five tracks from an Ace Attorney concert performed by the Tokyo Philharmonic Orchestra, a pamphlet from the concert, a game box, and a copy of the game itself.
 A bundle containing an Ace Attorney Investigations themed Nintendo DSi and a copy of the game was also made available in Japan.
 An iOS and Android version was released worldwide on December 8, 2017.
 The soundtrack album Gyakuten Kenji Original Soundtrack was released on June 24, 2009, by Suleputer.